Scotland’s spaceport reaches next milestone with Planning Application12th Feb 2020

 The prospect of launching rockets from Scotland just took a step closer this week as Highlands and Islands Enterprise submitted a planning application for the proposed vertical launch site at A’Mhoine in Sutherland.

-The proposed Sutherland space port has not been without controversy as there have been some significant objections based on environmental concerns leading to written submissions and objections from RSPB, WWF and local protest group, Protect The Mhoine.
-The site is in the middle of one of Scotland’s largest peatlands, which raised concerns about potential fire risks as well as the potential impact on the region’s carbon capture capabilities.
+The proposed Sutherland spaceport has not been without controversy as there have been some significant objections based on environmental concerns leading to written submissions and objections from RSPB, WWF and local protest group, Protect The Mhoine.
+The site is in the middle of one of Scotland’s most extensive peatlands, which raised concerns about potential fire risks as well as the potential impact on the region’s carbon capture capabilities.